-- Projects that focus on personal instead of public concerns - Non-public meetings of organizations (although Humanities Montana will consider funding programs open to the public but held in conjunction with a group's meeting) - Construction, restoration, or operating expenses of existing organizations - Equipment, property, or other capital purchases - Museum or library acquisitions, except in unusual circumstances - Lobbying or direct social action, or planning for direct action, or projects which advocate a particular course of action - Projects that present a one-sided, uncritical treatment of an issue - Projects that would raise funds for profit-making groups or for commercial purposes - · Meals or refreshments for an audience - Alcoholic beverages or entertainment costs - Candidates running for political office
+- Projects that focus on personal instead of public concerns - Non-public meetings of organizations (although Humanities Montana will consider funding programs open to the public but held in conjunction with a group's meeting) - Construction, restoration, or operating expenses of existing organizations - Equipment, property, or other capital purchases - Museum or library acquisitions, except in unusual circumstances - Lobbying or direct social action, or planning for direct action, or projects which advocate a particular course of action - Projects that present a one-sided, uncritical treatment of an issue - Projects that would raise funds for profit-making groups or for commercial purposes - Meals or refreshments for an audience - Alcoholic beverages or entertainment costs - Candidates running for political office

 The Humanities Montana proposal review process awards grants on a competitive basis.
 Funding is limited.
-Humanities Montana board members review all applications.
-Regular Grant decisions are made at each of the three Humanities Montana board meetings (which may follow a deadline by several months).
+Humanities Montana's executive director and board chair review all Opportunity Grant applications.
+Decisions are within two weeks after receiving the application.
 Applicants are notified of Humanities Montana's decision in writing.
 Applications may be funded (in whole or in part) with or without conditions, returned for revision and/or resubmission, or rejected.
 Humanities Montana's return of an application for revision and resubmission does not assure approval of the revised application.